sigoden/argc/README.md

 ## Features

-- Comments are CLI definitions.
+- Comments are CLI definitions/docs
-- Code is documentation.
+- As a command argument parser, like getopt/getopts
-- As a bash CLI framework and generator, like argbash/bashly
+- As a bash CLI generator, like argbash/bashly
 - As a [task runner](./docs/task-runner.md), like make/just.
-- As a multi-shell auto-complete engine, see [argc-completions](https://github.com/sigoden/argc-completions)
+- As a multi-shell autocompletion engine, see [argc-completions](https://github.com/sigoden/argc-completions)

 ## Install